-Businesses want to choose reliable equipments, components and technologies while designing a network.
-You may deploy most reliable equipments from your trusted vendor or deploy most mature technologies with carefully do not forget eventually every system fails!
+Disaster Recovery - Businesses want to choose reliable equipment, components, and technologies while designing a network.
+You may deploy the most reliable equipment from your trusted vendor or deploy the most mature technologies carefully do not forget eventually every system fails!

-Secondary datacenter can take the responsibility in the case of a primary datacenter fails if it is used as backup.
+A secondary datacenter can take responsibility in the case a primary datacenter fails if it is used as a backup.

 Recovery time will depend on business requirements.
 For mission-critical applications, businesses may tolerate very short if not zero downtime.